mturilli/aimes.emanager/README.md

 and replace `<INSERT_STAMPEDE_USERNAME>`, `<INSERT_TRESTLES_USERNAME>`, `<INSERT_GORDON_USERNAME>`, `<INSERT_BLACKLIGHT_USERNAME>`, and `<INSERT_HOPPER_USERNAME>` with your username on the named resources.

+If the run needs to be run on a reduced set of resources, all the unneeded resources should be commented out in this file.

 ### Execution environment

 Create the directory from which to run the demo: